realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 - must discard detail
 - must assume structure that may fail

-If Bayesian reasoning were perfectly accurate, it would lose its advantage and collapse back into ontological simulation.
+If Bayesian reasoning were perfectly accurate, it would lose its advantage and resolve back into ontological simulation.

 Bayes is useful precisely because it is incomplete.